 The film and advertising cinema community have always liked Ray's music which is why they have in the past used his tracks for a Levi's advert and in the Jude Law movie Enigma.
 Hollywood is no exception with the producer's of the latest Hilary Duff and Heather Locklear movie, ‘The Perfect Man', securing the rights to Ray's self penned song ‘Givin' Up Givin' Up.
 The movie went on worldwide release at the end of July 2005.

-* Featured In BBC4 TV special about the life of Louis Prima.
+* Featured In BBC4 TV special about the life and times of Louis Prima.

 * Original song Mambo Gelato featured in the Movie ' No Reservations', staring Catherine Zeeta Jones.